dascritch/cpu-audio/CONTRIBUTING.md

 --------------------------

 - My english is a pity.
 You may help me to correct it.
 - You may test on some platforms.
-Mainly MacOS, iOS and Edge; And see some problems when comparing to Firefox or Chrome.
+Mainly MacOS, iOS and Edge; and see some problems when comparing to Firefox or Chrome.
 - You can re-read my doc, and ask me some precisions.
 - You may be have a disability and you're using some accessibility tools… You're super useful !
 I surely missed something important for you.
 - Perhaps you can help me on the design or the logos.